franziska-ott/Azure-Heart-Failure-Prediction/README.md

 # Prediction of Heart Failure with Azure

 In this final project of the Azure Machine Learning Nanodegree we predict heart failures with use of the Azure Machine Learning Studio.
-Thereby, we compare an AutoML model with a logistic regression (whose hyperparamters will additionally be tuned).
+Thereby, we compare an AutoML model with a gradient boosting classifier (whose hyperparamters will additionally be tuned).

 ## Dataset